M.E.T.A. Counseling Clinic

 What is unique about the M.E.T.A.
 Counseling Clinic?

 M.E.T.A. stands for Mindful Experiential Therapy Approaches.
 This name indicates certain important characteristics of how we work.
 We use applied mindfulness as a support to your increased self-awareness and any changes you intend to make.
 We recognize that all any of us really have is our experience, so we place your experience of yourself and the world central to the work we do together.
 We know there are many styles of therapy and ways of helping and, at the same time, realize you are the most important factor in your own healing and change process.
 So, our therapy approaches will be responsive and honor your actual needs and preferences.
 Our work is grounded in ways of helping that honor the body, heart, mind, and spirit.
-These include the Hakomi Method of body-centered, mindfulness-based psychotherapy; theRe-Creation of the Self (R-CS) model of human systems; the growing science of interpersonal neurobiology; human development and attachment research; and new understanding about how trauma is best processed.
+These include the Hakomi Method of body-centered, mindfulness-based psychotherapy; the Re-Creation of the Self (R-CS) model of human systems; the growing science of interpersonal neurobiology; human development and attachment research; and new understanding about how trauma is best processed.
 This results in our counselors taking a holistic and customized approach to their work with you, rather than a one-size-fits-all approach.
 This may be different from or very similar to what you have experienced in counseling or how you imagine counseling happens.
 We welcome your feedback along the way.

 Besides our holistic clinical orientation, we also have a philosophy of helping that sees the value of creating a training clinic that can sustainably offer affordable counseling to a wide range of people.
 This requires implementing a fee structure that works for both you and us.
-We believe our $35 and $45 fees fit this intention.
+We believe our $40 and $50 fees fit this intention.

 What to Expect in a Session & Over Time

 M.E.T.A. counselors may invite you to work with a special kind of consciousness called “mindfulness.”
 This is a way of paying attention to yourself without self-judgment; like being your own inner accepting witness.
 It often means closing your eyes to focus your attention on your actual experiences in the moment.
 Since it is done with a counselor, it may feel a bit like assisted meditation, even though it involves no religious beliefs.
 Mindfulness is simply the ability to have an experience and notice it at the same time, without judging it or yourself.
 In a supportive counseling relationship, mindfulness provides an opportunity to slow down and take notice of automatic reactions, feelings, thoughts, and body-sensations.
 This can help you uncover deeply-held beliefs and patterns operating under the surface of awareness.
 It can also indicate the healing experiences you need and want.
 Mindfulness is a tool and a process that helps you learn about what is and is not working in your life and how to make choices that lead to a more fulfilling life.